ziendotio/scarce-editions/README.md

 #### Local Node

-The following command will start Hardhat Network, and expose it as a JSON-RPC and WebSocket server.
+The following command will start Hardhat Network, and expose it as a JSON-RPC and WebSocket server (on top of Hardhat Network).

 `npx hardhat node`